-If you do want to list the contents of a FTP directory using your own defined FTP command, CURLOPT\CUSTOMREQUEST will do just that.
+If you do what list the contents of a FTP directory using your own defined FTP command, CUR-LOPT_CUSTOMREQUEST will do just that.
 "NLST" is the default one for listing directories but you're free to pass in your idea of a good alternative.